 Some of the best experiences of tour, in no particular order:

 -The homestays.
 We had some amazing UPS alumni and Adelphian friends volunteer to house us for the nights we stayed in Walla Walla and Spokane, and these people were seriously amazing.
-In Spokane I got to stay in a beautiful house that had been transformed into a bed and breakfast, when I got probably the best night of sleep I’ve had in a long time.
+In Spokane I got to stay in a beautiful house that had been transformed into a bed and breakfast, where I got the best night of sleep I’ve had in a long time.
 Then in Walla Walla, I stayed with five other Adelphians in a lovely home where we were provided with Oreos, tea, cuddly dogs, comfy beds, a giant walk-in shower, and biscuits and bacon for breakfast.
-It was seriously the best.
-(My homestays were so awesome that at first I kind of felt bad for Adelphians who had been housed at other places, but then I heard about homestays where there were cinnamon rolls for breakfast and pet chinchillas to cuddle.
-From what I heard, all the homestays were just as awesome.)
+My homestays were so awesome that at first I kind of felt bad for Adelphians who had been housed at other places, but then I heard about homestays where there were cinnamon rolls for breakfast and pet chinchillas to cuddle.
+From what I heard, all the homestays were just as awesome.

 -We had all brought our swimsuits so we could hang out in the hot tub at the hotel in Wenatchee, but when we arrived we found that the hot tub was, in fact, a cold tub.
 But did that stop us?
 Nay!
 After some initial disappointment, we said “screw it” and went swimming in the pool instead, and probably kept the entire hotel awake.
 (At least, until 11:30 when we were kicked out for being too loud.)